 - Gather reliable data-driven HR: Accurate data is the foundation of all analytic practices.
 The accuracy of the analyses depends upon how good data is fed into the software.
 One has to invest in money, time and execution of actionable insights that are drawn from analytics in order to get the best out of people analytics.What step needs to be taken is something that is very essential to decide upon once the organizations discover the causes of the problem through the evaluation process obtained from the statistical data.
 Appropriate steps should be taken to make sure that data quality is a part of every analytics conversation.
 Avoid using irrelevant data as it leads to an interpretation of wrong conclusions and creates data turbulence.

 - Enhance Analytics fluency: In order to choose a right to follow up the action, it is very important that one is intelligent enough to understand and interpret complicated data.
-For this it is necessary that enterprises implements and provides training on data governance programs that would provide training in terms of implementation of standard tools, standardization of reports and dashboards etc. and prepare a cluster of important managers and knowledgeable HR’s stakeholders.
+For this it is necessary that enterprises implement and provide training on data governance programs that would provide training in terms of implementation of standard tools, standardization of reports and dashboards etc. and prepare a cluster of important managers and knowledgeable HR’s stakeholders.

 - Develop a roadmap for investment in analytics programs: Develop an analytics investment roadmap for a wide rainbow of analytics.
 Investments should be endeavored at constituting a new business operation for the organization and not merely a technical team within HR.

-- Emphasize on actions and not merely findings: To add value to people analytics program the analytics team should be capable enough to understand the root cause of the problem from the provided information and thereby provide the best and appropriate solution to the problem.
+- Emphasize on actions and not merely findings: To add value to people's analytics program the analytics team should be capable enough to understand the root cause of the problem from the provided information and thereby provide the best and appropriate solution to the problem.

 - Create Data plan: People analytics banks on the bisection of data from business operations, HR and outer sources.
 So, it is necessary to establish a data plan in order to align/amalgamate the organized and unorganized data from both in-house as well as outer sources.